AMWA BCP-007-03: NMOS With MXL

 MXL IS-04 Sources, Flows and Senders

-Nodes that encapsulate media functions capable of MXL writing MUST expose Source, Flow and Sender resources in their IS-04 Node API.
+Nodes that encapsulate media functions containing MXL writers MUST expose Source, Flow and Sender resources for each MXL writer in their IS-04 Node API.

 Nodes compliant with this specification MUST implement IS-04 v1.3 or higher.